Malabe Boys' School: Milestones

+A Technology faculty has been built in 2025 for the students who are studying technology and other subjects in that field.

 Houses

 Every year the school organizes a sports event called "House Meeting", in which students are divided into four houses according to their relevant admission number (numbers that have been issued by the school for each student).
 House Meeting is usually held in February.

 Each house has their own unique color.